akarlinsky/world_mortality/README.md

 ### New Caledonia (monthly)
 2015 onward: [Institute of Statistics and Economic Studies (ISEE): DEATH - MORTALITY - LIFE EXPECTANCY](https://www.isee.nc/population/demographie/deces-mortalite-esperance-de-vie)

-ISEE has released some data for monthly deaths in 2021, but only for September onward.
-These preliminary show large excess, but we have chosen not to include it until data for previous months in 2021 is available.

 ### North Macedonia (monthly)